| Courier-Authlib | | | Home | | | Release notes | | | Installation | | | Documentation |

 The names of the actual fields, and their contents, are

-defined entirely by applications that use the /usr/local/etc/authlib/userdb
+defined entirely by applications that use the /usr/local/etc/authlib/userdb database, the

 userdb command